brevzin/cpp_proposals/2806_do_expr/do-expr.md

 1. a `return` statement
 2. `throw`ing an exception
-3. invoking a `[[noreturn]]` function (e.g. `std::abort()`)
+3. invoking a `[[noreturn]]` function, `std::abort()` and `std::unreachable()`
 4. falling off the end of the function (undefined behavior if the return type is not `void`)

 The same is true for coroutines, except substituting `return` for `co_return` (and likewise falling off the end is undefined behavior if there is no `return_void()` function on the promise type).

-For a `do` statement expression, we have two different directions where we can escape (in a non-exception, non-`[[noreturn]]` case): we either yield an expression, or we escape the _outer_ scope.
+For a `do` expression, we have two different directions where we can escape (in a non-exception, non-`[[noreturn]]` case): we either yield an expression, or we escape the _outer_ scope.
 That is, we can also:

-5. `return` from the enclosing function (or `co_return` from the enclosing coroutine)
+1. `return` from the enclosing function (or `co_return` from the enclosing coroutine)
-6. `break` or `continue` from the innermost enclosing loop (if any, ill-formed otherwise)
+2. `break` or `continue` from the innermost enclosing loop (if any, ill-formed otherwise)

 Additionally, for point (4) while we could simply (for consistency) propagate the same rules for falling-off-the-end as functions, then lambdas (C++11), then coroutines (C++20), we would like to consider not introducing another case for undefined behavior here and enforcing that the user provides more information themselves.

-That is, the rule we propose that the implementation form a control flow graph of the `do` statement-expression and consider each one of the six escaping kinds described above.
-All `do_yield` statements (including the implicit `do_yield;` introduced by falling off the end, if the implementation cannot prove that it does not happen) need to either have the same type (if no `$trailing-return-type$`) or be compatible with the provided return type (if provided).
+That is, the rule we propose that the implementation form a control flow graph of the `do` expression and consider each one of the six escaping kinds described above.
+All `do return` statements (including the implicit `do return;` introduced by falling off the end, if the implementation cannot prove that it does not happen) need to either have the same type (if no `$trailing-return-type$`) or be compatible with the provided return type (if provided).
 Anything else is ill-formed.

 Let's go through some examples.